Thrift Savings Plan: Lifecycle Funds

-The L 2010 and L 2020 Funds were retired on December 31, 2010, and June 30, 2020, respectively, and merged into the L Income Fund.

-Every five years (in years ending in 0 or 5) the L Fund with that year in its title will be retired and merged into the L Income Fund, and a new fund will be created with the year in its title that is 50 years in the future.
-As an example, in 2025, the L2025 fund will be retired and merged into the L Income Fund, while the L2075 Fund will be created.

 Simulating TSP portfolios

 Because TSP funds are not offered in the public market (especially the G Fund as those securities are special to the TSP), it can be difficult to backtest TSP portfolios.
 However, most TSP funds track well-known indices and can be approximated using low-cost funds offered to the general public.
 Below is a list of Vanguard Exchange-Traded Funds (ETFs) that are equivalent to the TSP funds in terms of their content.